catuhana/sshthing/README.md

 > [!TIP]
 > I would be grateful if you've contributed your benchmarks here!
+> 1. Close some *heavy* apps running in the background.
+Apps like Discord, or your browser and etc. is fine.
-> 1. Run with `hello,this,is,averylongtext,withsomanyargumentsicanttakeitanymomre --all --all-keywords --all-fields` inputs
+> 2. Run with `hello,this,is,averylongtext,withsomanyargumentsicanttakeitanymomre --all --all-keywords --all-fields` inputs
-> 2. Let it run for around 2-5 minutes
+> 3. Let it run for around 2-5 minutes
-> 3. Add the average keys/s below in the same format
+> 4. Add the average keys/s below in the same format

 On average, generates